cohenchris/website/content/projects/automatic-display-configuration-with-autorandr.md

 `autorandr --save docked`

 # Conclusion
-With these commands, your laptop should automatically switch between its own display and the HDMI display when you plug in your HDMI cable.
+With these commands, your laptop should automatically switch from its own display and the HDMI display when you plug in your HDMI cable, and vice versa.
 If it doesn't do this automatically, simply run the command:

 `autorandr --load <profile_name>`